-Political DPDs will be approved by the full Council advised by Cabinet - particular responsibility will rest with the Portfolio Holder for
+Political DPDs will be approved by the full Council advised by Cabinet - particular responsibility will rest with the Portfolio Holder for Regeneration.
+Internal Lead by the Planning Policy Team and other internal service Resources areas as appropriate, working jointly with Planning Teams from the four Black Country authorities External Resources The review is being undertaken jointly with the colleagues from the four Black Country authorities.
+Consultants will undertake work on evidence to support the review including studies on the amount of housing and employment land required to meet the future needs of the area.
+Consultants will also undertake the necessary the Sustainability Appraisal / Strategic Environmental Assessment.

-Regeneration.

-Internal Lead by the Planning Policy Team, working with colleagues

-Resources from other service areas as appropriate.

-External Consultants will work on specific studies, as necessary, including possibly the Sustainability Appraisal/ Strategic testing and viability.

-Environmental Assessment process and evidence on market-

-Community and

-Stakeholder Involvement

-In accordance with the SCI (as revised).
+Community and Stakeholder Involvement Post Production Monitoring & Review In accordance with the SCI and Duty to Cooperate.

-Post Production

-Monitoring & Review